p1m-ortho/qs-global-ortho-search-queries/zheln/PRISMA-P_2015_checklist.md

 Tagging of records:

 * Specialty-tagging is done by the appraiser themselves based on whatever information they acquired during record screening.
-* Specialty tags may also be assigned or removed throughout further full appraisal if this is deemed appropriate to better reflect the content of the record.
+* Specialty tags may also be assigned or removed throughout further data collection and critical appraisal if this is deemed appropriate to better reflect the content of the record.
 * The tags are chosen from [191 specialty tags](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_tags.lst) made from a [list of 171 AMA Masterfile Physician Specialties](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_tags_config.lst).
 I have chosen this specialty classification because it is, arguably, the most elaborate one (in terms of listed subspecialties) among those widely used.
 See the methods used to compile the lists of specialties and specialty tags in the [commit history of the Zheln methods repository](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commits/global-sr-query).
 * While tagging, the tagger should consider if the record would be accessible from its most relevant [specialty page](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/zheln_ama_specialty_page_filenames.lst) and ensure it would.
 Namely, the tagger must check the record against **each** specialty on the list, assess if this record could be of interest to a typical physician working in this specialty, and choose one specialty that looks most relevant in this regard.
 * If choosing one such specialty is hard enough, choosing more than one is acceptable.
 As such, adding more than one specialty tag is actively discouraged unless absolutely unavoidable, as it remarkably compromises appraisal speed.
 Therefore, multiple specialties are warranted if and only if it is perceived to be faster to multiselect than choose one among several.